 Images: Sheffield Murals and a wombat at Cradle Mountain

 You can choose to stay in the outer areas of Cradle Country such as Sheffield with its amazing views under the mountain, but the closer you are to Cradle Valley the easier it will be with kids.
-All the activities at Cradle Mountain involve walking, so its a given they will be wrecked and most often a little ratty at the end of the day.
+All the activities at Cradle Mountain involve walking, so it's a given they will be wrecked and most often a little ratty at the end of the day.
 The less distance to travel to your accommodation can sometimes be a life saver!

 Expect to pay anything from $150- $600+ a night at Cradle Mountain, dependent on season and type of accommodation.
-Some of the bigger properties have onsite restaurants and cafes, offer self-contained amenities.
+Some of the bigger properties have onsite restaurants and cafes, that offer self-contained amenities.
 No matter where you stay, we recommend bringing in some milk, bread and basic necessities.
 Whilst you can shop at the general store centre it is rather expensive and limited.

 Kentish Park and Wilmot foreshore have boat ramps, pontoons and free camping areas.
 Kentish Park is the primary camping area with toilets and shelter.
 Wilmot does not and therefore campers must be self-contained.

 You will not find any campsites within Cradle Mountain other than at the Discovery Caravan Park.
-Camping is not permitted within the National Park unless you are participating in an overnight walk in which you will be required to pay parks fee and register at the Cradle Mountain Visitor Information Centre.
+Camping is not permitted within the National Park unless you are participating in an overnight walk in which you will be required to pay the park fee and register at the Cradle Mountain Visitor Information Centre.

 The weather can be very unpredictable the closer the Cradle Mountain.
 With young kids, we don't recommend camping, rather we encourage you to book a standard cabin if you are on a really tight budget or visit for the day.